ammar-tanwar/bloglearnbay/posts/marketing-sales-and-hr-is-being-a-data-scientist-the-only-hope.md

 * Resume Parsing(HR Domain)

 All businesses face challenges in hiring the right talent.
 The challenge is made more difficult by a large number of applicants, especially if the business has high labor costs, is growing rapidly, or is subject to high attrition rates.IT departments lack the ability to access new markets.
 A typical service company will hire professionals who have a range of technical skills and business expertise to solve customer problems.
 Resume screening is the process of selecting the best talent from many applicants.
 Large companies don’t have the time to read every CV.
-Therefore, they use machine learning algorithms for Resume Screening.
+Therefore, they use Machine Learning algorithms for Resume Screening.